Map the growth system before you buy the operating layer.

 First output: a practical map of what should be fixed, built, paused, or measured next.

-What the first audit cycle creates
+What the paid Decision Sprint creates

 The work does not usually break inside one channel.